kobalicek/mathpresso/README.md

 Introduction
 ------------

-MathPresso is a C++ library designed to parse mathematical expressions and compile them into machine code.
+MathPresso is a C++ library designed to parse mathematical expressions and compile them into machine code at runtime.
 It's much faster than traditional AST or byte-code based evaluators, because there is basically no overhead in the expression's execution.
-The JIT compiler is based on AsmJit and works on X86 and X64 architectures.
+The JIT compiler uses AsmJit and its UJIT framework to target X86, X86_64, and AArch64 architectures.

 Features